SteeltoeOSS/Documentation/docs/connectors/redis.md

 To use this connector:

 1. Create a Redis Service instance and bind it to your application.
-1. (Optionally) Configure any Redis client settings (for example, in `appsettings.json`).
+1. Optionally, configure any Redis client settings (for example, in `appsettings.json`).
-1. Add the Steeltoe Cloud Foundry config provider to your `ConfigurationBuilder`.
+1. Optionally, add the Steeltoe Cloud Foundry config provider to your `ConfigurationBuilder`.
 1. Add `DistributedRedisCache` or `ConnectionMultiplexer` to your `ServiceCollection`.

 >NOTE: The Stack Exchange Redis client depends on Lua commands `EVAL` and/or `EVALSHA`.
 Lua scripting is disabled by default in many Redis tile installations on the Pivotal Platform.
 If you encounter a message similar to `StackExchange.Redis.RedisServerException: ERR unknown command EVALSHA`, you need to have Lua scripting enabled by a platform operator.